Supergravity realisations of $\lambda$-models: Supergravity solutions

 In addition, the field equations \eqref{fieldeqnH} for the NS three-form implies

-By combining the Einstein equations \eqref{EinsteinEOMs}, \eqref{EinsteinEOMsTmn} and the identity \eqref{betaMetric2}, we find that the components of the Ricci tensor\footnote{For convenience we work in the basis $e^a \, (a = 0 , \ldots , 9)$, and therefore the indices $a, \, b$ are flat.} on $\cM_6$ are given in terms of the parameters $c_i$ as follows \begin{fleqn} \end{fleqn} The rest of the Einstein equations yield the following constraints \begin{fleqn} \end{fleqn} The structure of the Ricci tensor \eqref{curvaturesM6CS2CS2} suggests that the manifold $\cM_6$ can take the direct product form $\cM_6 = \cM^t_2 \times \cM_2 \times \cM'_2$, where $\cM_2^t$ is spanned by the directions $(e^0,\,e^1)$, $\cM_2$ by $(e^2,\,e^3)$ and $\cM'_2$ by $(e^4,\,e^5)$.
-What is more, each of the two-dimensional spaces is an Einstein manifold, with $\cM_2^t$ having negative curvature.
-The curvatures of each two-dimensional subspace are related through
+By combining the Einstein equations \eqref{EinsteinEOMs}, \eqref{EinsteinEOMsTmn} and the identity \eqref{betaMetric2}, we find that the components of the Ricci tensor\footnote{For convenience we work in the basis $e^a \, (a = 0 , \ldots , 9)$, and therefore the indices $a, \, b$ are flat.} on $\cM_6$ are given in terms of the parameters $c_i$ as follows \begin{fleqn} \end{fleqn} The rest of the Einstein equations yield the following constraints \begin{fleqn} \end{fleqn} The structure of the Ricci tensor \eqref{curvaturesM6CS2CS2}, together with the conditions \eqref{dconstraintsM6CS2CS2_4}, \eqref{dconstraintsM6CS2CS2_6}, and \eqref{dconstraintsM6CS2CS2_8}, indicates whether the six-dimensional space $\cM_6$ splits into a direct product of lower-dimensional submanifolds.
+In particular, we will construct examples corresponding to some of the following cases:

+In the above, we denote the space containing the time direction with the superscript $t$.
+The conditions in the third column translate into setting certain $c_i$ coefficients to zero.
+For instance, imposing $de^{012345} = 0$, without requiring either of eqs.~\eqref{dconstraintsM6CS2CS2_4} or \eqref{dconstraintsM6CS2CS2_6}, implies that $c_5 = \ldots = c_{16} = 0$, which in turn ensures that $r_1 = - r_2 = - r_3$.
+Conversely, requiring $r_1 = - r_2 = - r_3$ directly also leads to $c_5 = \ldots = c_{16} = 0$.
+As we will see, in this case $\cM^t_6$ can be taken to be $\rm AdS_6$ or a direct product of a lower-dimensional $\rm AdS$ space with hyperbolic spaces.
+Analogous reasoning applies to the remaining examples.